ronilaukkarinen/dvdrip/README.md

 Useful bash script for making mkv files with multiple subtitles and audio tracks out of old school DVD disc.
 Extremely handy for backing up films to [Plex Home Theater](http://www.plex.tv).

+This bash script will output a good quality DVD rip with a size proximately from 1 gigabytes to 3 depending on the length and quality of the original DVD.

 Tested with Mac OS X Yosemite (10.10.3).

 ### Requirements